ehchah270/corona_analysis/README.md

 # Software packages

-you will need python 3 with pandas, matplotlit and jupyter to run this code
+you will need python 3 with pandas, plotly and jupyter to run this code